mitrefccace/asterisk/scripts/README.md

 1. Clone this repo to the destination.
 2. Move into __asterisk__.
 3. Execute `sudo su`
-4. Modify config_instructions.csv
+4. Modify values within .config
-4. Execute script
+5. Execute script

 ## Asterisk Database Initialization
-* Each time the PAC script is run, it will check that the Asterisk service is running.
+* Each time this update script is run, it will check that the Asterisk service is running.
 If it is not, the installation will be canceled.
 * Additionally, if the __--no-db__ flag is not used, then it will check the database for the following values : (GLOBAL DIALIN, BUSINESS_HOURS START, BUSINESS_HOURS END, BUSINESS_HOURS ACTIVE).